mohammadzainabbas/pulumi-labs/tutorial-pulumi-fundamentals/README.md

 A tutorial-style typescript based Pulumi program with sample progressive web application (PWA) **the Pulumipus Boba Tea Shop**; built with `MongoDB`, `ExpressJS`, `ReactJS`, and `NodeJS` (the *MERN* stack).

 > [!NOTE]
-> This tutorial is a work in progress.
-Please check back soon for updates.
+> This tutorial is part of official Pulumi tutorials.